dcos/prometheus-alert-rules/README.md

 ## Severity Levels

-Alerts may be configured at two severity levels, warning and critical.
+Alerts should be configured at two severity levels, warning and critical:

-Warnings should be used for alerts which will be read by a human, but are not necessarily urgent.
+- **Warning** should be used for alerts which will be read by a human, but are not necessarily urgent.
 They would, for example, trigger an email alert.

-Critical should be used for alerts which will immediately interrupt a human.
+- **Critical** should be used for alerts which will immediately interrupt a human.
 They would, for example, trigger a pager.

 ## Related Projects